GM Sells Stake in Ally Financial for $900 Million

 The ban was part of a DEA crackdown on retail pharmacies and drug distributors for high sales of oxycodone in Florida, considered by U.S. officials the epicenter of prescription drug abuse.

-In May, Cardinal Health Inc. (CAH), the second-largest U.S. drug distributor by revenue, agreed to suspend shipments of controlled drugs from a Florida facility for two years in a settlement with the DEA.
+In May 2012, Cardinal Health Inc. (CAH), the second-largest U.S. drug distributor by revenue, agreed to suspend shipments of controlled drugs from a Florida facility for two years in a settlement with the DEA.

 In 2011, the average pharmacy in the U.S. ordered about 73,000 oxycodone dosage units.
-That year, the six Walgreen’s pharmacies identified as the company’s top oxycodone buyers in Florida each ordered from 1.2 million to 2.1 million dosage units, according to the agency.
+That year, the six Walgreen’s pharmacies identified as the company’s top oxycodone buyers in Florida each ordered from 1.2 million to 2.1 million dosage units, according to the DEA.

-To contact the reporter on this story: Tom Schoenberg in Washington at firstname.lastname@example.org; Susannah Nesmith in Miami at email@example.com
+To contact the reporters on this story: Jef Feeley in Wilmington, Delaware, at firstname.lastname@example.org; Susannah Nesmith in Miami at email@example.com

 To contact the editor responsible for this story: Michael Hytha at firstname.lastname@example.org